Elijah-1994/data-collection-pipeline/root/README.md

 # data-collection-pipeline

 This file contains the data collection pipeline project where the aim was to use selenium and python methods to scrape text and image data using html links of a chosen website and upload the data to the cloud.
 The first step was to choose a website to scrape.
-It was descided to scrape text and image data of books on www.waterstones.com/
+It was decided to scrape text and image data of books on www.waterstones.com/

-Milstone 1 - Prototype finding the individual page for each entry
+Milestone 1 - Prototype finding the individual page for each entry

 Setting up selenium